DigitalGlobe/gbdxtools/docs/user_guide.rst

 Upgrading
 ---------------

-In the period between 0.16.7 and 0.17.0 releases there have been significant changes to GBDXtools, Proj, and Dask.
-We highly recommend installing GBDXtools 0.17.0 into a new environment.
+In the period between 0.16.7 and 0.17.0 releases there have been significant changes to GBDXtools, Proj, GDAL, and Dask.
+We highly recommend installing GBDXtools 0.17.0 into a new, clean environment.
 To upgrade an existing environment the best practice is to uninstall the core dependencies first.
 In Conda we suggest:

    conda remove -y dask dask-core pyproj proj4 pyveda rio-hist gbdxtools rasterio gdal